weisongyeong/OMDB/README.md

 ### Movie-app-related features
 - View different movies
 - Check movie' title and rating
-- click movie image to view similar movies
+- Click movie image to view similar movies
 - Search for a movie

 ### Authority-and-authentication features
 1. Admin can do
   a.
 Create a new general user account
   b.
 Create an admin account
   c.
+Change the similarity algorithm and minimum number of sample data in settings.
+  d.
 Utilize all movie-app-related features
 2. General user can do
   a.
 Utilize all movie-app-related features